-And Then report The student was determined not eligible for support interventions Report the assessment type that best aligns with the known screening process information from the prior LEA.
-Report the earliest known screening process date from the prior LEA.
+And Then report The student was Report the assessment type that best aligns with the known determined not eligible for screening process information from the prior LEA. support interventions Report the earliest known screening process date from the prior LEA.
 If you do not have a date, report the student's last day of enrollment in the prior LEA.
-The student was determined eligible for support interventions Report the assessment type that best aligns with the known screening process information from the prior LEA.
+The student was Report the assessment type that best aligns with the known determined eligible for support interventions screening process information from the prior LEA.
 Report the earliest known screening process date from the prior LEA.
 If you do not have a date, report the student's last day of enrollment in the prior LEA.
 Report the interventions provided in the current LEA.